liferay/liferay-docs/develop/tutorials/articles/180-themes-and-layout-templates/01-themes/03-resources-importer/04-specifying-where-to-import-resources.markdown

 an actual site.
 The `resources-importer-target-class-name=com.liferay.portal.kernel.model.Group` setting can be handy for development and testing but should be used cautiously.
-Don't use this setting in a theme that will be deployed to a production Liferay instance or a theme that will be submitted to Liferay Marketplace.
+Don't use this setting in a theme deployed to a production Liferay instance or a theme submitted to Liferay Marketplace.
 To prepare a theme for deployment to a production Liferay instance, use the default setting so that the resources are imported into a site template.
 You can do this explicitly by setting `resources-importer-target-class-name=com.liferay.portal.kernel.model.LayoutSetPrototype` or implicitly by commenting out or removing the `resources-importer-target-class-name` property.

 $$$

-To view your theme, and its resources, deploy the theme, log in as an administrator and check the Sites or Site Templates section of the Control Panel to make sure your resources were deployed correctly.
+To view your theme and its resources, deploy the theme, log in as an administrator, and check the Sites or Site Templates section of the Control Panel to make sure your resources were deployed correctly.
 From the Control Panel you can easily view your theme and its resources:

 - If you imported into a site template, open its actions menu and select *View Pages* to see it.